jtompuri/lin-kernighan-heuristic-algorithm/README.md

 7. If you are using a different folder for TSP instances, update the `TSP_FOLDER_PATH` constant at the top of the `lin_kernighan_tsp_solver/config.py`.

+8. The solver will create a `solutions/` folder in the project root to save heuristic tours (when tour saving is enabled, which is the default).

 ## Usage

 The solver can be used in several ways depending on your needs: